 “I wouldn’t want to inconvenience her…”

 “She’s the queen of cramming,” Dennis said.
-“She told me back when she was in university she’d just study and work on her assignments for ten hours straight.
-Every night she’d go through like a gallon of coffee and two packs of cigarettes.
-Studying for a high school algebra test is a cakewalk compared to that.”
+“She told me back when she was in university she’d put her nose to the grindstone for six or seven hours straight.
+Studying for a highschool algebra test is a cakewalk compared to that.”

-“Isn’t she a corporate executive?
+“Isn’t she like a businesswoman or something?
 Doesn’t she have more important things to do?”

 “But I’m not part of the team, technically,” Ben replied.
 “I’m still just an apprentice…”